renpy/renpy/sphinx/source/config.rst

 .. var:: config.adv_nvl_transition = None

-    A transition that is used when showing NVL-mode text directly after ADV-mode text.
+    A transition that is used to show the NVL-mode window when showing ADV-mode text directly after NVL-mode text.

 .. var:: config.after_load_transition = None